sarahschwartz/interop-game-demo/README.md

 ## Deploying the Contracts

-### Update the Chain Details in the Hardhat Config
+### Update the Chain Details

+Create a `.env` file using `.env.example` as a template.
-Check the chain RPC URLs and chain IDs in `contracts/hardhat.config.ts` to make sure they match what's in your chain's `general.yaml` config file.
+Check the chain RPC URLs to make sure they match what's in your chain's `general.yaml` config file.
+You can find this at `<YOUR_ECOSYSTEM>/zksync-era/chains/<CHAIN>/configs/general.yaml`.
 Use the first chain to be the leaderboard chain, and use the other 2 to be the game chains.

 ### Move into the `contracts` folder